TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 is nonlinear, since the last term displays a product of $u$ and $\partial u/\partial x$.

-The distinguishing of PDEs into linear and nonlinear is an important issue.
+Distinguishing between linear and nonlinear PDEs is an important issue.
 Solutions of linear equations **superimpose**.
 Assume $u$ and $v$ are both solutions of a given linear PDE.
 Then all linear combinations of these two solutions, $\alpha u + \beta v$, are also solutions of the PDE, where $\alpha$ and $\beta$ are constant coefficients.
 This is a very important